-- 1. Open the DC isolating switch.
-If the voltages of the PV array with respect to ground are in balance, the insulation fault is outside the inverter. - 2.
-If the insulation fault persists, the fault is inside the unit.
+1. Open the DC circuit breaker.
+If the voltages of the PV array with respect to ground are in balance, the insulation fault is outside the inverter.

+- 2. If the insulation fault persists, the fault is inside the unit.
 Check the surge arresters. - 3.
 Disconnect the unit from the power grid and the PV array. - 4.
-Wait at least 10 minutes for the capacitances to discharge. - 5.
-Open the inverter and check the status of the DC arresters.
+Wait at least 10 minutes for the capacitances to discharge.

+5. Open the inverter and check the status of the DC arresters.
 Each of these arresters has an visual indicator.
-If the indicator is black, the arrester has been triggered. - 6.
-Check the status of the DC fuses or thermomagnetic circuit breaker protecting the arresters. - 7.
-Replace defective components if necessary.
+If the indicator is black, the arrester has been triggered.

-- 8. Close the inverter, reconnect the unit to the grid and to the PV array. - 9.
+- 6. Replace defective components if necessary. - 7.
+Close the inverter, reconnect the unit to the grid and to the PV array. - 8.
 If the fault indicator persists, check the PV array insulation.
 Pinpoint the fault and correct it.